Cardiovascular System Heart Vector

 24. What is the capillary system?

-Microcirculation maintains a constant exchange of nutrients and waste products for the cells and tissues of the body.
+The capillary system, also known as microcirculation, is responsible for the constant exchange of nutrients and waste products between blood and the cells and tissues of the body.

 25. What does CHF stand for?